dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb-and-browsermonitor/Readme.md

-# Deploy web application with http monitor
+# Deploy web application with bowser monitor

 You will create an application detection rule with a web application configuration based on the `DomainName` and an http monitor based on the same configuration name.
 This web application will be automatically named with that `app` - `DomainName` - `env`
-Add the Auto Tag with the 2 rules for application-web and http-monitor :
+Add the Auto Tag with the 2 rules for application-web and browser-monitor :
  - Tag `app` : and catch the **app** in `app - DomainName - env`
  - Tag `env` : and catch the **env** in `app - DomainName - env`